L-system: Example 7: fractal plant

+First one needs to initialize an empty stack.
+This follows the LIFO (Last in, First Out) method to add and remove elements.

 Here, F means "draw forward", − means "turn right 25°", and + means "turn left 25°".
 X does not correspond to any drawing action and is used to control the evolution of the curve.
-The square bracket "[" corresponds to saving the current values for position and angle, which are restored when the corresponding "]" is executed.
+The square bracket "[" corresponds to saving the current values for position and angle, so the position and angle are pushed to the top of the stack, when the "]" token is encountered, the stack is popped and the position and angle are reset.
+Every "[" comes before every "]" token.

 Variations

 A number of elaborations on this basic L-system technique have been developed which can be used in conjunction with each other.
 Among these are stochastic grammars, context sensitive grammars, and parametric grammars.

 Stochastic grammars

 The grammar model we have discussed thus far has been deterministic—that is, given any symbol in the grammar's alphabet, there has been exactly one production rule, which is always chosen, and always performs the same conversion.
 One alternative is to specify more than one production rule for a symbol, giving each a probability of occurring.
 For example, in the grammar of Example 2, we could change the rule for rewriting "0" from: